-Keep well back from snowplows

-Plow drivers can't see directly behind their trucks.
+- Keep well back from snowplows- Plow drivers can't see directly behind their trucks.

 Sometimes they must stop or back up.
-Staying a safe distance behind a snowplow will protect you from possible injury and protect your car from sanding material that plows spread on slick roadways.

-Know where the snowplow is on multi-lane highways

-The plow could be in either lane, or on the shoulder.
+Staying a safe distance behind a snowplow will protect you from possible injury and protect your car from - Know where the snowplow is on multi-lane highways- The plow could be in either lane, or on the shoulder.
 Watch for snowplows on interstate ramps and "authorized vehicle only" turnarounds.